Matsés massacre: Development

 In October 1964 in Requena province, in the east of Loreto, Peruvian lumberjacks and colonists were ambushed by a group of Matsés.
 In response, Belaúnde sent the Peruvian Air Force to bomb the villages of three of the four most important Matsés clans (the fourth clan lived across the border in Brazil).
 The action was received positively by the Peruvian public.
 According to Stefano Varese, the Air Force used a napalm bomb in their attack, as a practice run for later use against the National Liberation Army of Peru and the Revolutionary Left Movement of Peru.

-Residents of the area disputed the alleged relationship between the Matsés and the guerillas:
+Residents of the area disputed the alleged relationship between the Matsés and the guerrillas:

 At the end of the military campaign, Belaúnde congratulated the lumberjacks in the Government Palace and traveled to the city of Requena to inaugurate a new airport.
-The use of napalm was confirmed on October 9, 1968 after the Revolutionary Government of the Armed Forces of Peru performed a successful coup against the Belaúnde government earlier that year.
+The use of napalm was confirmed on October 9, 1968, after the Revolutionary Government of the Armed Forces of Peru performed a successful coup against the Belaúnde government earlier that year.